Tobin Lake

 Tobin Lake is a reservoir along the course of the Saskatchewan River in the Canadian province of Saskatchewan.
 Tobin Lake was formed by the building of the E.B.
+Campbell Dam (known as Squaw Rapids Dam until 1983) on the Saskatchewan River in 1963.
+Tobin Lake is named for William Thorburn, who was a fur trader on the Saskatchewan River.
+He had built a trading post on the Saskatchewan River where it is met by the Petaigan River.
+The rapids near the post became known as the "Thornburn Rapids".
+The name was later shortened to "Tobin Rapids".

-Campbell Dam on the Saskatchewan River in 1963.
-The dam was originally named Squaw Rapids Dam, but was renamed E.B.
-Campbell Dam in 1988 as the term squaw is derogatory.
-The town of Nipawin is near the western end of the lake and upstream from Nipawin along the Saskatchewan River is Codette Lake, which was formed by the construction of the Francois Finlay Dam in 1986.
+The town of Nipawin is near the western end of the lake and upstream from Nipawin along the Saskatchewan River is Codette Lake, which was formed by the construction of the Francois-Finlay Dam in 1986.
 Situated between these two man-made lakes, Nipawin earned the nickname The Town of Two Lakes.